 We have sent out PowerPoints to cover the main areas of concern.
-E Safety, ASB etc..
-We have sent out monthly newsletters with current information on.
-We have also sent out a "We are with you" contact sheet, to support parents as lockdown restriction are lifted.
+E Safety, ASB etc. We have sent out monthly newsletters with current information on.
+We have also sent out a "We are with you" contact sheet, to support parents.

 The team have ordered and received some CCE leaflets to distribute to the schools.
-(I have supplied you with one).
 These will be up in all schools for the attention of staff and Safeguarding leads.